Beyond the Buzzword: Building Truly Inclusive Tech Communities

 How to move from 'hiring for diversity' to 'building for inclusion.'
 Practical steps for community managers and tech leaders.

-Diversity is being invited to the party.
-Inclusion is being asked to dance.
-Belonging is dancing like no one's watching.
 Tech has a pipeline problem, yes.
 But it also has a leaky bucket problem.
 Underrepresented talent leaves because the culture wasn't built for them.

-The Micro-Aggression Minefield
+The Micro-Aggression Minefield#

 It's rarely one big event.
 It's the "death by a thousand cuts."